 7. Hook readers with internal cliffhangers

-Internal cliffhangers or “bucket brigades,” as made famous by Brian Dean, are a great way to grab your reader’s attention.
+Internal cliffhangers or “bucket brigades,” as made famous by Brian Dean, are a great way to grab the attention of your target audience.
 When readers encounter them, they tend to hang in some more because these elements call for immediate attention.